 Saturday, January 29, 2011

-There are films that when you come out of the theatre, stay in your head for a long time.
-Ever since I have seen Dhobi Ghat, I have been thinking of the film and must say, have added it on my favourites list.
-Yes, the film has flaws and certain issues but which film doesn’t.
-And people are not liking it which is fine.
-Think of it an average working class person has 2 days off and in those he is looking for something that can give him wholesome entertainment.
+When you come out of the theatre, there are films that stay in your head for a long time.
+Ever since I saw Dhobi Ghat, I have been thinking of the film and added it to my favorites list.
+Yes, the film has flaws and certain issues, but which film doesn’t.
+And people do not like it, which is fine.
+Think of it: an average working-class person has two days off and is looking for something that can give him wholesome entertainment.
 He doesn’t want to get depressed.
 Take Guzaarish for example, it was not a bad film at all.
-It was perhaps one of the finest films last year but the problem was not that the audience did not like it but the problem was audience did not watch it in the first place thinking of the dull premise of the movie.
+It was perhaps one of the finest films last year, but the problem was not that the audience did not like it; the problem was that the audience did not watch it in the first place, thinking of the dull premise of the movie.
 They just didn’t come out and watch it.
 But I think entertainment is a very subjective thing.
-For me as a person, I like films that have layered characters and something hidden.
-So it is a subjective thing.
-I don’t look upon people who enjoyed Housefull or Golmaal 3, it is an individual’s choice.
-Perhaps, that is why I could bear Saawariya, the grim story of perpetual longing and sacrifice.
-Kiran Rao always said that she wants to make movies only for a certain audience and she is more looking for critical acclaim rather than commercial acclaim.
+As a person, I like films with layered characters and something hidden.
+So, it is a subjective thing.
+I don’t look upon people who enjoyed Housefull or Golmaal 3; it is an individual’s choice.
+Perhaps that is why I could watch Saawariya, the grim story of perpetual longing and sacrifice.
+Kiran Rao said she wants to make movies only for a certain audience and is looking for more critical than commercial acclaim.
 She wants to tell a story that she wants the people to see and not a story that people will like to see.
 Perhaps that is why Aamir never promoted it much.
-The movie being made just in 5 crores and has recovered it already.
-The good thing is that there is now an audience for every kind of cinema which is a very positive thing for the industry.
+The movie was made for just 5 crores and has recovered it already.
+The good thing is that there is now an audience for every kind of cinema, which is very positive for the industry.

-1. The films open beautifully with Mumbai in the Monsoons shown through Yasmin’s taxi ride and she says "aaye hue to sirf 5 mahine hue gaye phir bhi sab naya sa lagta hai" to the taxi driver who is also from her home state UP, and the song dil dhadak dhadak ke keh raha hai a bhi ja.. and while she is sitting in the taxi, some kids come for alms and start dancing as soon as they see her camera, just like that scene in the brilliant Luck By Chance when Zafar Khan meets some kids on the traffic signal.
+1. The films open beautifully with Mumbai in the Monsoons shown through Yasmin’s taxi ride.
+She says, "Aaye hue to sirf 5 mahine hue gaye phir bhi sab naya sa lagta hai," to the taxi driver who is also from her home state UP, and the song dil dhadak dhadak ke keh raha hai a bhi ja and while she is sitting in the taxi, some kids come for alms and start dancing as soon as they see her camera, just like that scene in the brilliant Luck By Chance when Zafar Khan meets some kids on the traffic signal.

 I come from haunts of coot and hern,